13-WEEK SERIES with Meg Agnew

 "Author Joseph Goldstein—one of the most wise, lucid, and experienced teachers of our times—has written a book on mindfulness that calls forth the depth and power of classical Buddhist teachings.
 If you are drawn to meditation out of a longing to realize spiritual freedom, this book will be a cherished resource on your path.” ~Tara Brach, PhD, author of Radical Acceptance

-Please note, this sangha session is part one of a two-part series.
+Please note, this sangha session is part two of a two-part series.

 In keeping with the tradition of Theravadan Buddhism, the teachings will be freely offered.
 Participants are encouraged to make a donation (dana) of any amount for the instruction.
 To pay for the costs of using the studio and its resources, a registration fee of $99 is requested.
 (Scholarships are available.)